 With its moat, twin towered gatehouse and imposing battlements, Caerlaverock Castle is the epitome of the medieval stronghold.
 The castle’s turbulent history owes much to its proximity to England which brought it into border conflicts.

 Visitors can enjoy a siege warfare exhibition, a children’s play area and a nature trail.The shop and cafe are open throughout the year (the cafe has restricted hours in winter).

-If you like delving deep into history, soaking up the finest culture, exploring beautiful countryside – or adrenaline-fuelled mountain biking – you’ll love a day at Drumlanrig Castle.
-From activities for kids to salmon fishing, you’ll find a raft of activity awaiting you.
-The Castle has 120 rooms, 17 turrets and four towers and from your very first glance you’ll know you’re entering a special place.
+If you like delving deep into history, soaking up the finest culture, exploring the beautiful countryside – or adrenaline-fuelled mountain biking – you’ll love a day at Drumlanrig Castle.
+From activities for kids to salmon fishing, you’ll find a raft of activities awaiting you.
+The Castle has 120 rooms, 17 turrets and four towers and from your very first glance, you’ll know you’re entering a special place.

 Scotland’s national bard spent his last years in this simple sandstone house that is a key pilgrimage site for Burns' enthusiasts from around the world.
 Over the years it has attracted many famous visitors including the poets Wordsworth, Coleridge and Keats.
 View original manuscripts and some of Burns’ personal belongings.
 See his desk and chair in the study where he created some of his finest works.

 Morton Castle enjoys one of the most breathtaking settings of any castle in Scotland.
 It stands at the head of a triangular bluff, with ground falling away sharply on two sides into Morton Loch below.
 On the far side of the loch the ground rises steadily to the beautiful Lowther Hills to the north east.